ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 ## visualizeEquipment

-> String visualizeEquipment(ingredientList, servings, view, defaultCss, showBacklink)
+> String visualizeEquipment(instructions, view, defaultCss, showBacklink)

 Visualize Equipment

 Visualize the equipment used to make a recipe.
+You can play around with that endpoint!

 ### Example